SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/README.md

 [EPL2](https://www.eclipse.org/legal/epl-2.0/)

 # How to Use
-To use the editor, we recommend executing locally the Cinco Cloud Archetype according to the instructions reported below from the original repository:
+To use the editor, we recommend executing locally the Cinco Cloud Archetype according to the instructions reported below.
+Two options are provided.
+Users can directly execute the saved docker image without having to recompile it from scratch by downloading and executing it from the Zenodo repository at the link: https://zenodo.org/records/15188048.

+Alternatively, users can execute the following commands from the original repository in order to build and execute the Docker container:

 1. to compile the docker image execute **from the root of the project**: